-Illinois Department Employment Security issued the following announcement on Nov.
-5.
+Illinois Department of Employment Security issued the following announcement on Oct.
+18.

 Original source can be found here.